-Individuals without much work experience, like a student or someone returning to the workforce after a hiatus, can benefit from a Simple Resume.
-This is because this template emphasizes your skills, showing a recruiter what you can do -- despite a seeming lack of “experience.”
+Individuals with no work experience, like a college student or someone returning to the workforce after a hiatus, can benefit from using a simpler resume template.
+This is because a simple template design will help emphasize your skills, showing a recruiter what you can do — despite a seeming lack of “experience.”

 Tip: Since simple templates lack bold colors and flowery fonts, use strong verbs to make your resume stand out.
 Check out our list of action-packed verbs to get started.

-10 important parts of a simple resume template
+10 important parts of a simple resume format

 White Space.
 The resume body is evenly balanced by the white space.
 Standard margins and clean space keep the sections separate and easily scannable.